-Record Type When Written Information Contained 14 A user's data set on a tape or direct access device that was opened for INPUT or RDBACK is closed or processed by EOV.
+Record Type When Written Information Contained 14 A user's data set opened for INPUT OF RDBACK is closed or processed by EOV.
 Creation and expiration dates, device type, EXCP count, volume serial numbers, number of volumes, record format and length, and pertinent portions of system control blocks.
-15 A user's data set on a tape or direct access device that was opened for OUTPUT, UPDAT, INOUT, or OUTIN processing is closed or processed by EOV.
+15 A user's data set opened for OUTPUT, UPDAT, INOUT, or OUTIN processing is closed or processed by EOV.
 Same type as record 14.
 17 A user's data set is scratched.
 Data set name, number of volumes, volume serial numbers.
 18 A data set is renamed.
 Old data set name, new data set name, number of volumes, volume serial numbers.
 20 Each time a job is initiated.
 Job identification, programmer's name, user identification, number and contents of accounting fields on JOB statement.
-62 At the successful or unsuccessful opening of a VSAM component.
-The name of the catalog in which the component or cluster is defined and the volumes on which the catalog and the component or cluster are stored.
-64 When a VSAM component or cluster is closed, when it becomes necessary to switch to another volume to continue processing, or when no more space is available on a volume.
-One record is written for each component closed.
-If a cluster is closed, one record is written for each component in the cluster.
-The condition that caused the record to be written, identifies the volume on which the component is stored, extents of the component on the volume, and statistics about processing events that have occurred since the component was opened.
-68 When a cluster or component is renamed.
-The name of the VSAM catalog in which the component is defined and the old and new names.